 Next, we use this MLK Print & Play chart to discuss him and use our own words to express what we understand about him.
 I call this time with my class “picking their brains.”
 I am striving to gauge what THEY understand about what I have showed them so I know how to do an even better job as we continue talking.

-You will see a projectable chart in the background, then a cut and build chart for chart paper in the middle, and lastly, you will see a student printable.
+You will see a projectable chart in the background, then a cut and build chart for chart paper in the middle, and lastly, you will see a student printable to assist with MLK Jr. Activities for Kindergarten.

 Facts About MLK